Regina 7.4 Calculation Engine

 Exceptions

-FailedPreconditionThis graph has more than 52 nodes.
+FailedPreconditionThis graph is empty or has more than 52 nodes.

 Parameters

-useReflectiontrue if a graph and its reflection should be considered the same (i.e., produce the same canonical output), or false if they should be considered different.
+allowReflectiontrue if a graph and its reflection should be considered the same (i.e., produce the same canonical output), or false if they should be considered different.
 Of course, if a graph is symmetric under reflection then the graph and its reflection will produce the same canonical output regardless of this parameter.

 tightfalse if the usual plantri ASCII format should be used (as described by plantri() and fromPlantri()), or true if the abbreviated format should be used as described above.